 Veterans and mesothelioma patients can also visit any of the 1,400 VA medical centers and clinics across the country that offer low-cost treatment options.
 There are also a number of private and non-profit Veteran Service Organizations that are available to aid veterans and mesothelioma patients with questions regarding their legal rights or medical care options.

 Veterans and mesothelioma patients who have previously served in the military and now suffer from the deadly cancer can pursue legal action against the makers of the asbestos product that harmed you.

-Speak to a mesothelioma attorney at Sokolove Law today about the connections between veterans and mesothelioma, and the possibility of eventually pursuing a lawsuit.
+Speak to a mesothelioma case manager at Sokolove Law today about the connections between veterans and mesothelioma, and the possibility of eventually pursuing a lawsuit.